ansys/pysam-sysml2/doc/source/examples/bike_weight.rst

 Step 2: Calculate the weight
 ----------------------------

-Now that we have the project, we can calculate the weight of the bike.
+Now that we have loaded the project, we can calculate the weight of the bike.

 Let's get the Bike element!

 .. note::

-    There are many ways to get an element, here we will use the `.` method.
-See the [Getter](#Getter) section for more details.
+    There are many ways to get an element, here we will use the dot notation.
+See the :ref:`Getter <Getter>` section for more details.

 .. code:: python